milosgarunovic/tinyurl/README.md

 but you can look it up manually.
 It should be found in `build/dokka/index.html`

 `./gradlew koverHtmlReport` generates html code coverage.
 This tasks will give you link to html.

+### Plan for release of first stable version (without Frontend)

+In order to provide a challenge, it's good to have a due date which we need to strive for.
+I'll give it my best to launch first stable version on **June 1.
+2023**

+This is two months from the date I'm writing this.